-North Carolina has the 8th highest rate of food insecurity in the nation.
+North Carolina is the 10th hungriest state in the nation.

 Over 15% of our seven county service area faces food insecurity, that's over a quarter of a million people.

 North Carolina is the 10th Hungriest State in the U.S.

 Low Food Security: Homes that often must make tough choices about the amount and quality of food they are able to provide their families.